f1nniboy/slash-repo/README.md

-# Slash Repository
+# Slash Linux - Repository
-> Repository for Slash Linux.
+> An experimental Linux distribution, based on KISS, focused on performance and minimalism.

 ## Note
 This repository is **not** compatible with the KISS package manager.
 You will need to